William Kerr, 3rd Marquess of Lothian

 William Kerr, 3rd Marquess of Lothian, KT (c.
 1690 – 28 July 1767) was a Scottish nobleman, styled Master of Jedburgh from 1692 to 1703 and Lord Jedburgh from 1703 to 1722.

 Early life

 He was the son of William Kerr, 2nd Marquess of Lothian and Lady Jean Campbell.

 Career

-Although his title of Lord Jedburgh is generally regarded as a courtesy title, he voted at the election of Scots representative peers under that name in 1712.
+Although his title of Lord Jedburgh is generally regarded as a courtesy title, he voted at the election of Scottish representative peers under that name in 1712.

 He succeeded to the Marquessate of Lothian in 1722 and was elected a representative peer in 1731, sitting in the House of Lords until 1761.
 From 1732 to 1738, Lothian was Lord High Commissioner to the General Assembly of the Church of Scotland, and he was appointed a Knight of the Thistle in 1734.
 From 1739 until his resignation in 1756, he was Lord Clerk Register.

+In Edinburgh, around 1750, the Marquess constructed a town house off the lower Canongate, close to Holyrood Palace, which was named Lothian Hutt.
+This provided a more convenient lodging when requiring to attand the Scottish Parliament or other social events in the capital.

 Personal life

 On 7 December 1711, he married Margaret Nicolson, daughter of Sir Thomas Nicolson, 1st Baronet, of Glenbervie, and his wife, Margaret (née Nicolson) Hamilton Nicolson.
 His wife's mother was previously married to James Hamilton of Ballincrieff, with whom she had Alexander Hamilton of Ballincrieff.
 They had three children: